Armani Moore

-Armani T'Bori Moore (born March 25, 1994) is an American professional basketball player for Stjarnan of the Icelandic Úrvalsdeild karla.
+Armani T'Bori Moore (born March 25, 1994) is an American professional basketball player.
 He played college basketball at Tennessee.
 In 2017, he won the PLK championship and the Polish Cup.

 Early life and high school

 Moore was born and raised in Swainsboro, Georgia and attended Swainsboro High School for three years.
 He transferred to Mount Paran Christian School in nearby Kennesaw, Georgia before his senior year.
 As a senior, Moore averaged 22 points, 9.3 rebounds, 3.9 blocks and 2.6 steals as Mount Paran went 24-6 and advance to the second round of the 2012 Georgia High School Association Class A playoffs.
 He committed to play for the University of Tennessee over offers from Mississippi and the College of Charleston.

 College career

 Moore played four seasons for the Tennessee Volunteers.
 He started 16 games as a freshman and exclusively came off the bench as a sophomore before becoming a starter for the team going into his junior year.
 As a senior, he averaged 12.2 and 7.6 rebounds per game and was named honorable mention All-SEC.
 Over the course of his collegiate career, Moore scored 907 career points (7.1 PPG), 617 rebounds (4.8 RPG), and 131 blocked shots (1.02 BPG, 7th-most in school history) over 128 games (81 starts), which is tied for the 6th-most appearances in Tennessee history.
 He graduated from Tennessee with a degree in sports management.